LakeRainSound/get_code_metrics/README.md

 ```

 ### input file example
-You have to specify Author/RepositoryName in GitHub Repository.
+You have to specify `Author/RepositoryName` in GitHub Repository.
+Here is example.
 ```input.txt
 LakeRainSound/get_code_metrics
 LakeRainSound/sample-java-project